autoloadnextpost/auto-load-next-post/readme.txt

 * Enhanced: Hidden the post divider completely.
 Inline styling is used instead for better compatibility with themes.
 * Enhanced: ScrollSpy now identifies the post divider via the new data attribute.
 * Enhanced: Auto Load Next Post now does not run if the post url has a hashtag for a specific comment on an initial load.
+* Improved: The uninstallation of plugin.
+Now refreshes the permalinks to remove custom rewrite permalink for the plugin.
+* Improved: Code base in preparation for Auto Load Next Post Pro.
 * Updated: Template file header to provide clear information for overriding repeater template.
+* Updated: Settings page to display the theme selectors descriptions rather than using tips.
+* Updated: The help tab on the settings page.
 * Updated: POT file.
 * Updated: Documentation links in the plugin.
 * Updated: Documentation links in readme.txt